 21.25 magnitude per arcsecond2 recorded on 16th July 2018.

 21.99 magnitude per arcsecond2 recorded on 1st December 2018.
-What does this reading mean?
+What is a Sky Quality Meter Reading?

 At the north entrance to the town of Morawa there’s a huge Southern Cross windmill that is perfect for some interesting astrophotography.
 The windmill is very tall and makes an imposing structure with the southern sky behind it.
 An occasional car might pass by.
 The reflection of headlights on the windmill can add an unexpected result to images!